thiruboy1/mydevops/kubernetes/Kube Cheet Sheets.md

                     -  image: nginx
                        name: nginx
                     schedulerName: my-scheduler
+* to check which scheduler created pod use following command. kubctl get events

 # Kube Monitoring & loging
             Kubernetes dosent have complete monitoring feature, so we use other tools like metrics metrics installatino: